muppet9010/Factorio-Biter-Reincarnation/README.md

 A script interface is included to allow other mods to utilise the logic.
 See the end of control.lua for the remote interface registration.

-Currently doesn't support modded tiles and so new landscpae mods aren't supported.
+Currently doesn't support modded tiles and so new landscape mods aren't supported.